 Home insurance is an important step in buying a home.
 You’ll want to be sure to find an insurance agent you like and that your insurance plan covers everything that you want it to.

 For my home, I found the best coverage and plan with Amica.
-The plans are typically based a number of different factors so you’ll want to be sure you check in with a few different home insurance agents.
+The plans are typically based on a number of different factors so you’ll want to be sure you check in with a few different home insurance agents.

-A lot of buyers choose the first one only to realize later they spent a couple hundred dollars more than they needed to!
+A lot of buyers choose the first one only to realize later they spent a couple of hundred dollars more than they needed to!
 Always compare quotes whether it's a Lender, Realtor, Attorney, Contractor, Inspector, etc.

 Turn Utilities on in the Home

-One of the last things you’ll do a handful of days before you move in is set up your utilities.
+One of the last things you’ll do a handful of days before you move in is to set up your utilities.
 You can contact the listing agent to see who the seller’s current providers are so that you can either remain with them or switch to someone you like.

 You’ll want to turn on things like electricity, gas, water, cable, internet, phone, etc. That way when you move into your new home you’re ready to go.